RAF Gan: History

 It was extensively used as a staging post by bombers, fighters, and transports, on their way to Singapore and other destinations in east Asia during the late 1950s and the 1960s.
-Other foreign military forces, like the US, occasionally used the facilities.
-However, as the 1970s dawned, the United Kingdom was withdrawing from its commitments east of the Suez.
+Other foreign military forces occasionally used the facilities.
+However, as the 1970s dawned, the United Kingdom was withdrawing from its commitments east of Suez.
 By the end of 1971, the RAF Far East Air Force was disbanded, and the major rationale for Gan was gone.
 Traffic was now much less frequent, but the base still remained open for a few more years.
-By 1975, British military aircraft using the base were an extreme rarity.
-RAF Gan was thus closed and on 1 April 1976, the entire island with its airfield was handed back to the Maldivian Government.
-At the same time as RAF use of the airfield ceased, the RAF gained access to the then newly built airfield 200 mi to the south of Gan on the British Indian Ocean Territory (BIOT) island of Diego Garcia.
+By 1975, extremely few British military aircraft used the base, and it was closed.
+On 1 April 1976, the entire island with its airfield was handed back to the Maldivian Government.
+At the same time as RAF use of the airfield ceased, the RAF gained access to the newly built airfield 200 mi to the south of Gan on the British Indian Ocean Territory (BIOT) island of Diego Garcia.
+In 1977 the Soviet Union requested use of the Gan airbase, but this was denied by President Ibrahim Nasir, who wanted the Maldives to remain neutral.

+The base was used by No. 1125 Marine Craft Unit between 1 May 1970 and 29 March 1976.

 RAF Gan today

-Following the handover back to the Maldivian Government, the island was left to fall into disrepair for many years, but as funds allowed, the airfield was subtly developed into a civil airport, and is now known as Gan International Airport.
+Following the handover back to the Maldivian Government, the island was left to fall into disrepair for many years, but as funds allowed the airfield was subtly developed into a civil airport now known as Gan International Airport.
 Most of the base is now a tourist resort called Equator Village: the former military buildings remain and have been converted into rooms and other facilities on the resort.
 The former military hospital is now a dive centre.